mcpython4-coding/Documentation/mcpython/util/math.md

         :param size: the size of the texture atlas used
         :param region: the texture region to use.
 (0, 0, 1, 1) is full texture atlas texture size
         :param rot: in steps of 90: how much to rotate the vertices
-        :return: an tuple representing the texture coordinates
+        :return: a tuple representing the texture coordinates

             variable reindex